nortikin/sverchok/README.md

 [RU](https://github.com/nortikin/sverchok/blob/master/README_RU.md)
 **Addon for**: [Blender](http://blender.org) version *2.93* and above.
 For *2.79* see [special installation instruction](https://github.com/nortikin/sverchok/wiki/Sverchok-for-Blender-2.79-installation).
 **License**: [GPL3](http://www.gnu.org/licenses/quick-guide-gplv3.html)
-**Prerequisites**: We added optional nodes that depend on additional libraries. [wiki page](https://github.com/nortikin/sverchok/wiki/Dependencies) lists these dependencies and includes installation instructions.
+**Prerequisites**: We added optional nodes that depend on additional libraries.
+This [wiki page](https://github.com/nortikin/sverchok/wiki/Dependencies) lists these dependencies and includes installation instructions.
 [**Documentation**:](http://nortikin.github.io/sverchok/docs/main.html) If anything isn't clear (or missing) in this document please ask about it on the [Issue Tracker](https://github.com/nortikin/sverchok/issues), we want to get these lessons right and you can help us!